 This EFC refers to the level of support and awareness that has been put in place and developed to encourage, facilitate and nurture high-growth entrepreneurial activities.
 Overall, the responses indicated that the support initiative was positive and encouraging for high-growth entrepreneurial activity.
-It was found that the support initiatives that are specially tailored for high-growth entrepreneurial activity and policy-makers who aware of the importance of high-growth entrepreneurial activity are a little bit decreased from previous year.
-Potential for rapid growth is important as it become a benchmark to be used as a selection criterion when choosing recipients of entrepreneurship support.
+It was found that the support initiatives that are specially tailored for high-growth entrepreneurial activity and policy-makers who aware of the importance of high-growth is important as it become a benchmark to be used as a selection criterion when choosing recipients of entrepreneurship support.
 However, the government is not very selective when choosing recipients of entrepreneurship.
 It is made up of people working in entrepreneurship support initiatives who do not have sufficient skills and competence to support high-growth firms.